Clutha District: Administration

 Clutha District is under the local body administration of the Clutha District Council, based in Balclutha.
 It is administered at a regional level by the Otago Regional Council, based in Dunedin.

 Clutha District was formerly composed of three separate counties (Clutha, Bruce, and Tuapeka), and two boroughs (Balclutha and Milton).
 These were amalgamated into one district authority in 1989 as part of a nationwide reorganisation of local government.

 Bruce, an area surrounding Milton, and including the Tokomairaro Plains, had an area of 1,357 km².
 It included the townships of Waihola, Milburn and Waitahuna.
 Clutha, which included the delta of the Clutha River and extended down the Catlins coast, had an area of 2,664.5 km².
 It included the townships of Kaitangata, Stirling, Owaka, and Benhar.
 The remaining area, Tuapeka, was centred on Lawrence, and included the inland valleys of the Clutha River and its tributaries the Pomahaka River and Tuapeka River.
 It had an area of 2,323 km².

-The current mayor is Bryan Cadogan, who defeated incumbent mayor Juno Hayes in the 2010 local body elections, and retained the mayoralty in the 2013, 2016 and 2019 elections.
-Mr Cadogan's deputy is Stewart Cowie.
+The current mayor is Jock Martin, who gained the position in the 2025 New Zealand local elections.

+In early July 2025, the water services authority Taumata Arowai released a report finding that the Clutha District had the highest number of water quality breaches in 2024.
+The District accounted for 338 (59.8%) of the 565 water safety breaches in 2024.
+Mayor Cadogan said the Clutha District Council accepted responsibility for the "embarrassing" report.